 The cultivation of cotton alone relies on heavy consumption of fresh water, and it can take thousands of litres of water to make the cotton needed to produce one single t-shirt.
 The pesticides used for growing cotton taint the water and soil causing significant loss of biodiversity.
 Many farmers become victims of pesticide poisoning that can even lead to death.

-Forced labour can also be found in textile production, especially cotton picking, spinning, and weaving stages.
-Child labour is common in Uzbekistan, as children work for no pay as cotton pickers.
-The good news is, there are certifications that hold cotton production to specific standards.
-Keeping an eye out for Fair Trade or Global Organic Textile Standard certified cotton is a great place to start.
+Sadly, forced labour can also be found in textile production, especially cotton picking, spinning, and weaving stages.
+And child labour is known to be common in Uzbekistan, as children work for no pay as cotton pickers.
+The good news is, the situation is improving and there are certifications that hold cotton production to higher standards.
+Keeping an eye out for Fair Trade or Global Organic Textile Standard certified cotton is a good place to start.

 The clothing production phase involves the cutting, sewing, and finishing of a garment.
-Within the last 30 years, most production has shifted to developing countries, predominately to Asia, in search of cheap labour.
-The arrival of large clothing brands into developing countries was initially greeted with hope for the emancipation of millions of workers.
+Within the last 30 years, most production has shifted to recently industrialised countries, predominately in Asia, in search of cheap labour.
+The arrival of large clothing brands into these areas was initially greeted with hope for the emancipation of millions of workers.
 Yet, it has also led to poor working conditions in some factories and sweatshops.

 According to the International Labour Organization, almost 21 million people in the world are victims of forced labour within the clothing and textile industry—11.4 million of these are women and girls.
 Since the majority of garment workers are female, the effective protection of women’s rights is imperative.